Lucas6412f1/Lucas6412f1/BACKEND_README.md

 ---

-Combine these components in een backend naar keuze (bijvoorbeeld Go, Python of Node.js) door ze als subprocessen aan te roepen of via FFI te koppelen.
+Combine these components in a backend of your choice (e.g. Go, Python, or Node.js) by calling them as subprocesses or via FFI.